srubinacci/imputation-ukb-ref-panel/README.md

 ## About the project
-The UK Biobank personal imputation server pipelines are developed by Simone Rubinacci & Olivier Delaneau.
+The UK Biobank imputation server pipelines are developed by Simone Rubinacci & Olivier Delaneau.

 ## License
-The UK Biobank personal imputation server pipelines are distributed with an MIT license.
+The UK Biobank imputation server pipelines are distributed with an MIT license.